T

 Destination-specific tips

-• Tap water is safe to drink, but many visitors prefer bottled water due to the taste.
+• Tap water is safe to drink, but many prefer bottled water due to the taste.

-• Credit cards are widely accepted, but carrying some cash is useful for smaller vendors or tips.
+• Credit cards are widely accepted, but carry some cash for smaller vendors or tips.

 Plan the rest of your Miami trip